Gestational Diabetes Easter

 - Forget about gestational diabetes for the day and suffer any related consequences OR

-- Decide what you will treat yourself with and use the information contained on this page which we've compiled to help you make some better choices.
+- Decide what you will treat yourself with and use the information contained on this page which I’ve compiled to help you make some better choices.
 You do not need to deprive yourself!

 Chocolate, chocolate… chocolate EVERYWHERE?!